 The Concept 2 rowing machine, while not uncommon in most gyms across the United Kingdom (and perhaps the wider world) is now my church, boardroom, centre of gravity and now primary source of reflection.
 It is where I spend forty-minutes early morning, four days per week, because at almost fifty years of age, cardiovascular health is now to me, far more important than anything.

 Having spent many years favouring weight-training over fitness, I now look forward to several miles of sweaty, gruelling escapism in the hope that it will enable me live longer than my father, particularly given that he passed away at age sixty-three, to the hell we all know as cancer.
-In fact, when I calculate that sixty-three is merely fifteen years from today, a wave of nervous gratitude engulfs me, somehow sharpening my focus and forcing me to shed the doubts and fears so often occupying my mind.
+In fact, when I calculate that sixty-three is merely fifteen years from today, a wave of nervous gratitude reminds me to just ‘let go’ and enjoy my life.

 While the view in front of the rowing machine is one left wanting, my personal approach is one of closed eyes and total detachment, accompanied only by the uplifting sound of numerous ‘Anjunabeats’ trance albums pouring from my cherished blue Bose SoundSport wireless headphones (far and away the best wireless headphones I’ve had to date).
 It’s become a sanctuary of sorts, a place where I can listen to my innermost thoughts, while soothing myself with reassuring calm and earnest praise.